Daniel K. Brown

 Daniel K. Brown is a New Zealand-based American architect and academic.
 Brown holds the inaugural chair Professor of Design Studio at Victoria University of Wellington School of Architecture in New Zealand.

+His research spans speculative architectural design, allegorical architecture, urban ecology, and participatory design methodologies, integrating social, environmental, and cultural dimensions of architectural practice.

+Education

+Brown earned a Bachelor of Arts (Honours) from Williams College in 1976, where he was placed on the Dean’s List, and subsequently completed a Master of Architecture (M.Arch.) at Yale University in 1982, studying under prominent architects such as John Hejduk and engaging with narrative and speculative approaches to architectural design.

 Career

-Architectural career

-From 1990 to 1996 Brown was vice-president of Emilio Ambasz and Associates (EAA).
+From 1984 to 1995 Brown worked for Brown Daltas & Partners in Rome, Harry Seidler & Associates in Sydney, and Richard Meier & Partners in New York.
+From From 1990 to 1996 Brown was vice-president of Emilio Ambasz and Associates in New York.

-Academic career

 In 1997 Brown was awarded a nine-month American Institute of Indian Studies Fellowship to study narrative architecture in India, followed by a three-month Asian Cultural Council Fellowship in Nepal and a nine-month Fulbright Fellowship in Thailand.
 In 1998 he was hired to teach architectural design at the Victoria University of Wellington in New Zealand.
-During his academic career, Brown has won 12 teaching awards, including the Award for Sustained Excellence in Tertiary Teaching.
-Brown has been awarded seven fully funded international research fellowships, three national research fellowships, and 16 professional awards for collaborative designs.
-He has held numerous academic leadership roles, including Associate Dean (Academic), Deputy Head of School, and Program Director.
+During his academic career, Brown has won 12 teaching awards, including the New Zealand National Award for Sustained Excellence in Tertiary Teaching.

-In 2010, a 5-year retrospective of Brown's collaborative research with New York artist Kristin Jones was exhibited at the prestigious Venice Biennale of Architecture in the host Italy Pavilion as part of the exhibition "Reflections of the Future", curated by Luca Molinari, one of Italy's leading curators.
-The Italy Pavilion selected architectural research specifically responding to its theme: "work that unveils a vision of architecture as civil art capable of generating solutions for a society in the midst of deep-seated change."
+In 2010, a 5-year retrospective of Brown's collaborative research with New York artist Kristin Jones was exhibited at the prestigious Venice Biennale of Architecture in the host Italy Pavilion as part of the exhibition "Reflections from the Future", curated by Luca Molinari, one of Italy's leading curators.

-In 2021, Brown was one of 12 academics worldwide selected to be featured in the London journal Architectural Design in the August 2021 special edition Emerging Talents: Training Architects.
+In 2021, Brown was one of 12 academics worldwide selected to be featured in the London journal Architectural Design in the August 2021 special edition Emerging Talents: Training Architects, which showcases “the students and teachers who are pushing the envelope of architecture in extraordinary ways."